-Today we'll be looking at how to zip up one or multiple files on Linux systems.
-Zipping files can come in super handy when dealing with multiple files or backups that need to be transferred or moved.
+Today we'll look at how to zip up one or multiple files on Linux systems.
+Zipping files can come in handy when dealing with multiple files or backups that need to be transferred or moved.

 In my case, this situation occurred because I wanted to email attach multiple log files.